jeetsogarwal/jeetsogarwal/README.md

 ### 🙋‍♂️ About Me

-- 🎓 I have completed my BE-CSE student at Chandigarh University
+- 🎓 I have completed my BE-CSE from Chandigarh University
 - 💼 Freelance Frontend Developer | Full-stack Developer.
 - ⚡ Fun Fact: I can fake it till I make it 😎
 - 📬 Reach me: **jeetsogarwal10@gmail.com**